indhiramudrageda/Path-Finder-Visualization/README.md

 # Path-Finder-Visualization
-A visualization tool for various pathfinding algorithms.
+This is a tool to visualize various pathfinding algorithms.
+The algorithms used in this application include Breadth-First Search, Dijkstra's, A Search*, and Depth First Search.

+You can access it here (use Google Chrome!): https://indhiramudrageda.github.io/